 Abstract:

 Although the monetary costs of higher education are a barrier for many, the time costs are also significant.
 Every hour a student spends in class cannot be allocated to any other activity and, moreover, success usually relies on significant time spent studying outside of class.
-Due to data limitations and endogenous course selection by students, however, these time costs are not well understood.
-We estimate the causal effects of credit hours on high value leisure time using linked administrative data on both signout activity and academic history at the United States Air Force Academy.
-Fixed effect estimates suggest that each credit hour costs students about 7 hours of high value leisure per semester, while a cohort-based IV strategy suggests the true cost may exceed 17 hours per credit.
+These time costs are not well understood due to data limitations and endogenous course selection.
+We estimate the causal effect of credit hours on high value leisure time using linked administrative data on both campus departures and academic history at the United States Air Force Academy.
+Cadet fixed effect estimates show each credit hour costs students about 7 hours of high value leisure per semester, while an IV strategy leveraging exogenous variation to graduation requirements suggests the true cost may exceed 17 hours per credit.
+Applying a simple labor-leisure model, we estimate an elasticity of substitution between -0.15 and -0.38.